 We endeavour to build positive relationships with our parents to support pupils' learning and needs.
-Children for whom there are SEN support arrangements in school will have a SEND support arrangements document that stays with them throughout their times at Busbridge, and is passed on to their secondary schools when they leave us.
-These arrangements help contextualize the child as a learner.
-Parents are invited to take part in these plans and share their family story and family aspirations for their child.
-Children with SEND support arangements will also have short term targets written each term in their Individual Education Plans (IEPs) These will also contain a provision map so that interventions can be planned, assessed and reviewed.
+Children for whom there are SEN support arrangements in school will have a SEND support document that stays with them throughout their times at Busbridge, and is passed on to their secondary schools when they leave us.
+This document, called a SEND support plan, will detail strategies that are used in class to help and support the child.
+These will also contain a provision map so that interventions can be planned, assessed and reviewed.
 Children with an Education Statement or EHCP (Education Health Care Plan) will also have annual meetings to agree continued support.
 Parents are sent copies of these plans are the SENCo is available at Parent's Evening to discuss these.
 Other ways in which parents are involved include:

-- During parents evenings parent are able to look at their child's classroom. - Homework is regularly sent home to reinforce learning at school. - Parent consultations are held twice a year to discuss their child's progress and next steps in learning.
+- During parents evenings parent are able to look at their child's classroom. - Homework is regularly sent home to reinforce learning at school. - Parent consultations are held twice a year to discuss their child's progress and next steps in learning. - Parents are invited to give feedback on their child's report. - Our school website informs parents about our school, policies, curriculum and Governing body.

-- Parents are invited to give feedback on their child's report. - Our school website informs parents about our school, policies, curriculum and Governing body. - Volunteers Parents and Carers, who have DBS (Disclosure and Barring Service) clearance for the school, are invited to support children in the classroom. - Parents and teachers have regular contact at the start and end of the school day or by appointment. - Where appropriate communication books are used for identified SEND children in school. - The Governing body includes Parent Governors who are able to be involved in the decision making process within the school.
+- Volunteers Parents and Carers, who have DBS (Disclosure and Barring Service) clearance for the school, are invited to support children in the classroom. - Parents and teachers have regular contact at the start and end of the school day or by appointment. - Where appropriate communication books are used for identified SEND children in school. - The Governing body includes Parent Governors who are able to be involved in the decision making process within the school.
 If a parent governor vacancy becomes available parents can submit a short statement of interest via the school office.
 Should a vacancy arise a letter will be sent home explaining the process. - We have a Parent/School Association (The Friends of Busbridge) which is actively involved in school life and fund raising and all parents are invited to become involved.